open-feature/open-feature-operator/docs/concepts.md

 Each approach have their advantages and disadvantages.

-The `kubernetes`, `grpc` and `flagd-proxy` sync configuration has the advantage of providing near real-time flag updates(on the order of seconds) to the flagd sidecar.
+The `kubernetes`, `grpc` and `flagd-proxy` sync configuration has the advantage of providing near real-time flag updates (on the order of seconds) to the flagd sidecar.

-The `kubernetes` syncs require the flagd sidecar(and consequently the workload pod) to communicate with the Kubernetes API.
-The OpenFeature Operator registers a [mutating admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) that changes the manifest of Pods annotated with [OpenFeature annotations](./annotations.md) and adds a `ClusterRoleBinding` to the `ServiceAccount` of the Pod.
+The `kubernetes` syncs require the flagd sidecar (and consequently the workload pod) to communicate with the Kubernetes API.
+To satisfy this requirement, the OpenFeature Operator registers a [mutating admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) that changes the manifest of Pods annotated with [OpenFeature annotations](./annotations.md) and adds a `ClusterRoleBinding` to the `ServiceAccount` of the Pod.
 This may violate the security or network policies of some organizations.